Learn Can you burn Japanese knotweed UK?

 Open Burning Regulations

-There are strict regulations around open burning in the UK, especially in urban areas.
-It’s essential to adhere to these rules to avoid penalties.
+There are strict regulations regarding open burning in the UK, especially in urban areas.
+Adhering to these rules is essential to avoid penalties.

 Steps to Get the Required Permits